alex-hh/deep-protein-generation/README.md

 ### Dependencies

-The code requires Python 3.4 or greater.
-Variational autoencoder models were implemented in keras using the tensorflow backend (tensorflow 1.0.0).
+The code requires Python 3.
+Variational autoencoder models were implemented in keras (2.1.2) using the tensorflow backend (tensorflow 1.0.0).
 Full python dependencies are listed in requirements.txt.

-Use of a GPU is recommended for training models on unaligned data.
+Individual models were trained on a single Tesla K80 GPU with cuda 8.0.0, cudnn v5 and Python 3.6.0.

 ### Installation